majdal/modex/Server.md

 Local company Fibernetics has setup [CloudAtCost](http://www.cloudatcost.com/aboutus.php), which is even cheaper than DigitalOcean and evades the privacy and perhaps some amount of the NSA.

 Can we get farms.sig.uwaterloo.ca?
 That would reflect a lot better on us, and make it easier to introduce this project.
 The school is unlikely to let us point a .uwaterloo.ca address outside of campus, however.
 Maybe we can beg.

+The digitalocean server is running debian-wheezy and has lots of whizbang potential in it, but it desperately needs two people to commit to sysadmining it: handling installs, maintainance, backups, etc.